 Arlene is an academic at the University of Oxford, the University of Sussex and King’s College London.

 At KCL, she is the Principal Investigator on the AHRC-funded ‘Improving Access to Classical Studies in Museums and Schools’ project.
-She co-directs the AHRC-funded Advocating Classics Education project alongside Professor Edith Hall, with whom she is writing a book on the value of Classical studies in contemporary education.
+She co-directs the AHRC-funded Advocating Classics Education project alongside Professor Edith Hall (Durham University), with whom she is writing a book on the value of Classical studies in contemporary education.